African All Stars Transfer News & Rumours: Kamaldeen set to complete Rennes switch

 Napoli have rejected Everton’s €35 million bid for Senegal centre-back Kalidou Koulibaly.

-Calciomercato reports that the Serie A club have told Rafa Benitez’s side to double their offer as they seek to gain at least €60m.
+Calciomercato reports that the Serie A club have told Rafael Benitez’s side to double their offer as they seek to gain at least €60m.

 Koulibaly who has two years left on his contract, is said to be at the top of Benitez’s transfer wishlist.